fhildeb/lukso-node-guide/README.md

 ## Description

-The repository includes theory pages and guides regarding network and consensus, validator deposits, node builds, system setups, the client installation and their the configuration, as well as operating staking and monitoring software.
+The repository includes theory pages and guides on network and consensus, validator deposits, node builds, system setups, client installation and configuration, as well as operating staking and monitoring software.
 Within the archive section, network updates, applied forks, and historical guides are listed.
 The pages in the repository are split into multiple sections.

 > ⚠️ _Pages are for informational purposes only.
-We do not warrant its accuracy or completeness and shall not be liable for any direct, indirect, incidental, or consequential damages arising out of or in connection with the use of this guide.
-The disclaimed warranty also applies to business interruption, data loss, or financial loss._
+Contributors do not warrant the guide's accuracy or completeness.
+Developers shall not be liable for any direct, indirect, incidental, or consequential damages arising out of or in connection with the use of this guide.
+The disclaimer of warranty also applies to business interruption, data loss, or financial loss._

 ### 🧠 Theory

 - [`preparations`](/docs/theory/preparations/): Node and Router Specifications, Network Demand
-- [`blockchain-knowledge`](/docs/theory/blockchain-knowledge/): Proof of Stake, Tokenomics, Peer Networks, Slashing and Panalties, Clients
+- [`blockchain-knowledge`](/docs/theory/blockchain-knowledge/): Proof of Stake, Tokenomics, Peer Networks, Slashing and Penalties, Clients
-- [`node-operation`](/docs/theory/node-operation/): Setup Types, OS, Validator Credentials, DDNS, SSH and VPN, Utility Tools
+- [`node-operation`](/docs/theory/node-operation/): Setup Types, OS, Validator Credentials, DDNS, SSH, and VPN, Utility Tools

 ### 📖 Guides